kotori-y/Scopy/README.md

 ### Visualization

-If you get the index of atoms, you could highlight them
+If you get the indices of atoms, you could highlight them

 ```python
 >>> mol = Chem.MolFromSmiles('C1=CC=C2C(=O)CC(=O)C2=C1')